mbchang/dynamics/README.md

 Pretrained network and dataset can be downloaded at: COMING SOON.

 ### Generating Data
+The code to generate data is adapted from the demo code in [matter-js](https://github.com/liabru/matter-js).

 This is an example of generating 50000 trajectories of 4 balls of variable mass over 60 timesteps.
 It will create a folder `balls_n4_t60_s50000_m` in the `data/` folder.
 ```shell
 > cd src/js